What exactly is Baptism?

 The Church of England website has a useful page of Frequently Asked Questions about Baptism, and further information about what the service itself involves, and becoming a godparent (including some videos).

-If you wish to apply for a Baptism please complete this form and return it to the vicar; there is no cost for the service.
+If you wish to apply for a Baptism please complete this form and return it to the vicar.
+There is no cost for the service, though if you require a certificate the fee is £16 (2022).